nikitin-p/darevskia-pericentromere-analysis/README.md

 ## To-do

-1. Clean up the code.
-2. Add the real SRR IDs.
+1. Add the real SRR IDs.
-3. Add the reference to the paper when the paper is published.
+2. Add the reference to the paper when the paper is published.